CMSgov/bcda-static-site/src/_pages/v3/api-documentation/how-to-migrate-v3.md

 # {{ page.page_title }}

+Migration overview
+This guide helps you migrate from BCDA v1/v2 to version 3 (v3).
+Key changes include:

+- New endpoint URL structure
+- Unified ExplanationOfBenefit resource for all claims
+- Updated extension and code system URLs
+- Different resource IDs requiring new matching strategies

 ## BCDA v3 overview

 BCDA version 3 (v3) introduces access to more timely and accurate Medicare claims data, and additional benefits to BCDA users including:

 - Reduced discrepancies between partially and fully adjudicated Medicare claims data.
-This is accomplished by moving to a single source of claims data, the CMS Integrated Data Repository (IDR).
+This is accomplished by moving to a single source of claims data, the CMS Integrated Data Repository (IDR)
-- Improved alignment with sources such as Claim and Claim Line Feed (CCLF) files through more standard claim and patient identifiers.
+- Improved alignment with sources such as Claim and Claim Line Feed (CCLF) files through more standard claim and patient identifiers

 ### Changes to BCDA in v3